RUFUS H. NIMS, AIA (1913-2005)

 1956 - A Salhaven Village House, part of a short-lived retirement village in Jupiter FL.
 Photo by Rudi Rada.
 Status unknown.

-1956 - The John H. Messmore House, 100 Sonomo Avenue, Redington Beach FL.
-Commissioned 1954.
+1953 - The John H. Messmore House, 100 Sonomo Avenue (later 1st Street East), North Redington Beach FL.
+Commissioned in 1954.
 Featured in Architectural Record Houses of 1957.
-Status unknown.
+Messmore was a Howard Johnson's owner.
+The house featured Muzak that was in the hotel.
+Sold to Bob Sprouls, editor of Cracked Magazine.
+Destroyed around 1996.

 1956 - The LaRicos House, Roanoke County VA.
 Status unknown.

-1956 - The Alpha Epsilon Pi Fraternity House, University of Florida, Gainesville.
+1956 - The Alpha Epsilon Pi Fraternity House, University of Florida, Gainesville FL.
 Destroyed.

 1960 - The K. C. Moore Builder House, Pine Street, west end of Orange Gardens, Kissimee FL.
 Street names have changed; needs verification.